 Do you work in Australia and need to prove to someone in another country that you’re employed here?
 Evidence of your employment must be attested/verified, notarised (and potentially stamped with an apostille or authenticated and legalised) before you can use it in other countries.

 As a leading provider of notary public services in Sydney, we attest and notarise a range of different documents related to working and being employed in Australia.
 Some of these documents include:

 - Bank statements

 We don’t decide what documents must be notarised.
-Generally, this depends on who you’re dealing with overseas and what they ask you to provide.
-For example, the documents that you must provide when applying for a loan from an overseas bank, may be different from the documents that you must provide if you’re applying for sponsorship or for visa purposes.
-If you’re not sure, then you need to check overseas – not with us.
+Generally, this depends on who you’re dealing with in the other country.
+It also depends on what they’ve ask you to provide.
+For example, the documents required when applying for a loan from an overseas bank compared may be different from the documents required if you’re applying for sponsorship or for visa purposes.
+If you’re not sure, then you need to check with the intended destination country – not with us.

 This notary public service only applies to documents issued by Australian employers, Australian financial institutions or the Australian Taxation Office (ATO).
 If your employer or your bank is based in another country, you must seek assistance from within that country (not Australia).